 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 My first ever gluten-free vegan burger bun (coming soon)

 I am getting loads of questions about my burger bun.
-I have to say that this is the first ever photo shoot I’ve done using an actual burger bun – and I am excited!
+I have to say that this is the first ever photoshoot I’ve done using an actual burger bun – and I am excited!
 I’d given up on bread after I went gluten-free, until I decided to create my own range from scratch.
 Lots of patience, inspiration and recipe testing sessions were required until I finally came up with my very own gluten-free, vegan bap recipe.
 I just HAD to put my Hemp & Beet Burgers in one for my piccie.
-Anyway, anyway I’ve spent the last year working on a whole range of gf breads, baps, wraps, crackers and things AND will be publishing an ebook dedicated to them soon.
+Anyway, anyway I’ve spent the last year working on a whole range of gf bread, baps, wraps, crackers, and things AND will be publishing an ebook dedicated to them soon.
 Happy, happy, happy dance!!!

-Pin on your pinterest board for later…
+Pin hemp beet veggie burgers on your pinterest board for later…